DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

 ## Step 2 - Fetch Test Code From a Repository

-This tutorial uses tests published in the [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo) GitHub repository.
+This tutorial uses tests published in the [testcafe-ci-demo](https://github.com/DevExpress-Examples/testcafe-ci-demo) GitHub repository.
+Fork it before you start.

 > You can find plugins for other source control systems on the [Jenkins Plugins](https://plugins.jenkins.io/) website in the **Source code management** category.